Skip to content

 “There’s multiple lawyers who want this case.
 1 lawyer just offered me 20%. … If you can beat 20% let my dad know,” Siderio told Corcoran, according to the filings.

 Corcoran then sent letters to the competitors, including Shaka Johnson, telling them to cease and desist and threatening to file complaints against them.
-Siderio ended up hiring attorneys at Clearfield and Kofsky to represent him.
+Siderio ended up hiring attorneys at Clearfield & Kofsky to represent him.
 T.J.’s mother, Desirae Frame, hired the firm Saltz Mongeluzzi Bendesky.
 They filed a lawsuit against the city earlier this year.

 » READ MORE: Family of T.J.
 Siderio, the 12-year-old shot and killed by Philadelphia police, sues the city

-Still, Corcoran continued to claim he represented Siderio, and in June, he filed a petition in Philadelphia’s Orphans’ Court asking a judge to find Siderio incapacitated and to appoint a guardian to oversee his estate and civil cases.
-The disciplinary board said Corcoran lied about Siderio’s mental troubles, and attached his medical records without his consent.
+Still, Corcoran continued to claim he represented Siderio, and in June, he filed a petition in Philadelphia’s Orphans Court asking a judge to find Siderio incapacitated and to appoint a guardian to oversee his estate and civil cases.
+The disciplinary board said Corcoran lied about Siderio’s mental troubles and attached his medical records without his consent.

 “That was a terrible mistake,” said Stretton, Corcoran’s lawyer.